 Included below are the specific consensus items agreed to by participants to the 2016 Section 16-111.5B Workshops.
-These items are intended to update-and thus displace-consensus items previously approved by the Commission, including through approval of the 2016 Plan.
-As in the past, the IPA requests that the Commission expressly approve the consensus items to be binding upon parties up to the development of the IPA's 2018 Procurement Plan (at which time any changes to the list below may be considered).
+These items, taken from Attachment A of the Workshop Subcommittee Report (included as Appendix H), are intended to update-and thus replace-consensus items previously approved by the Commission, including through approval of the 2016 Plan.
+As in the past, the IPA requests that the Commission expressly approve the consensus items to be binding upon the energy efficiency programs approved as part of the IPA's 2017 Procurement Plan for the planning of, implementation of, reporting on, and evaluation, measurement and verification of savings achieved by such programs, as well as binding upon parties up to the development of the IPA's 2018 Procurement Plan (at which time any changes to the list below may be considered).